 3-way high-end loudspeaker

-Equipped with best midrange drivers ever developed by Focal, with the NIC and TMD technologies, Sopra N°2 pushes back the limits of sound reproduction in terms of transparency in a very compact enclosure.
+Sopra clearly inaugurates a new era for the “Premium High End” by taking into account new performance criteria.
+Compact, modern, a pure design, character… all these are essential factors to ensure perfect integration into your interior.
+Equipped with best midrange drivers ever developed by Focal, with the NIC and TMD technologies, Sopra pushes back the limits of sound reproduction in terms of transparency in a very compact enclosure.
 Indeed, unlike Utopia, which is extravagant by essence and where size is by no means a constraint, Sopra aims for maximal compactness to ensure easy integration into reasonably sized rooms.
-Sopra N°2 is perfectly at ease in rooms measuring up to 320ft2 (30m2), and is even ideal for larger rooms measuring up to 750ft2 (70m2).

 Our Beryllium tweeter features an incredibly light and extremely rigid dome, that deliver a transparent and dynamic sound.
 Its main limitation comes from the compression of air in the cavity behind it.
 But the requirement for Sopra to be compact meant that as much of the cabinet as possible had to be used for the bass.
 We had to explore other options for loading the tweeter, which led us to come up with the IHL system.
 The “IHL” system enables to load the Beryllium tweeter respecting the compactness demand of the speaker.
 The rear wave of the tweeter is delicately and gradually absorbed to avoid any distortion.
 The treble definition is pushed to the maximum.